Distance Learning FAQ

 Hotspots: We have an extremely limited number of hotspots for families with zero Internet access.
 Please email firstname.lastname@example.org to inquire about a hotspot.

-Weekly Wednesday Meal Kits, which will include five breakfasts and five lunches, will be available for children enrolled in Lake Stevens School District.
+Weekly Wednesday Meal Kits, which will include five breakfasts and five lunches, are available for all children.For questions, or more information, call the Nutrition Services Department at 425-335-1561.

 Yes!
 High school students will still stay on track for graduating on time.
 We are just moving from a semester-based system with shorter class periods, to a quarter-based system with longer class periods.